mrkamel/search_cop/README.md

 By default, i.e. if you don't tell SearchCop about your fulltext indices, SearchCop will use `LIKE '%...%'` queries.
-Unfortunately, unless you create a [trigram index](http://www.postgresql.org/docs/9.1/static/pgtrgm.html) (postgres only), theses queries can not use SQL indices, such that every row needs to be scanned by your RDBMS when you search for `Book.search("Harry Potter")` or similar.
+Unfortunately, unless you create a [trigram index](http://www.postgresql.org/docs/9.1/static/pgtrgm.html) (postgres only), these queries can not use SQL indices, such that every row needs to be scanned by your RDBMS when you search for `Book.search("Harry Potter")` or similar.
 To avoid the penalty of `LIKE` queries, SearchCop can exploit the fulltext index capabilities of MySQL and PostgreSQL.
 To use